t0ll1v3r/EC413/Verilog/BuildingAdders/LabDescription.md

      - Large and small input values with/without carry
      - Randomized combinations

-### Questions to Answer
-- What are the gate delay times of the adders?
-- Are they as expected?
-Explain why or why not.

-### Extra Credit (up to 10 points)
-- Implement an optimized Carry Select Adder with an optimal number of stages.

 ### Instructions to Run
 1. Save all Verilog files in a project directory.
 2. Use Xilinx or ModelSim to simulate the design.